How to Write a Powerful Reference Letter for Your Green Card Application

 Call Us Visit Our Contact Page

-4. Provide specific examples: Concrete anecdotes or instances where the subject demonstrated exceptional skills or character traits make the letter more persuasive.
-For example, describing a project successfully led or a challenge overcome adds authenticity and depth.
+4. Provide specific examples: Incorporate concrete anecdotes or detailed instances where the subject demonstrated exceptional skills, work ethic, or character traits.
+For example, recounting a project the applicant successfully led, a challenge they overcame, or a unique contribution they made adds authenticity and depth to your endorsement, making it more persuasive and memorable.

-5. Conclude with a strong endorsement: The writer should explicitly recommend the subject, summarizing why they are an excellent candidate.
-Offering to provide additional information or answer questions adds a layer of professionalism and openness.
+5. Conclude with a strong endorsement: End the letter by explicitly recommending the subject, summarizing why they are an outstanding candidate for the position, program, or immigration benefit.
+Offering to provide additional information or answer any questions further demonstrates professionalism and openness, reinforcing the credibility of your recommendation.

 Examples of Reference Letters